att/netarbiter/nvmf/README.md

 * Ref: <https://community.mellanox.com/docs/DOC-2504>
 * Target Offload
    - Ref: <https://community.mellanox.com/docs/DOC-2918>
+   - Note:
       - Currently, an offloaded subsystem can be associated with only one namespace.
+      - An offloaded port is restricted to have one subsytem enabled

 - Prerequisites
    * Install [MLNX_OFED_LINUX-4.3-1.0.1.0-ubuntu16.04-x86_64.tgz](http://www.mellanox.com/page/products_dyn?product_family=26):